To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Keep in mind that all of this needs to be a positive experience for the dog.
 Working on this will help your dog listen when you’re at the dog park or if they are in the front yard off leash and you want them to come inside.
 Remember to only say the command once, so your dog learns to listen the first time.
 After your dog has mastered a standard length leash distance, try a longer lead (around 15-20 feet).

 The final command that has been extremely beneficial, in my experience, is “leave it.”
 Dropped a piece of raw chicken on the floor?
 “Leave it.”
 Changing baby’s diaper and the scent is intriguing to your dog?
 “Leave it.”
 Your dog may not catch on right away, so it’s okay to give a slight tug on your dog’s collar to pull them away from the object you want them to leave.
 After enough repetition, they will learn the command.

 I use this command a lot when I’m snacking on something on the couch of I put a dirty plate on the coffee table.
 Sally likes to sniff around, and if I say “leave it” in a firm voice, she is generally pretty good at leaving it alone.
 However, we’re still working on this one, but she has come a long way!

 The most important thing to remember is consistency.
 As I said, this can be a difficult training process at first.
-It’s drastically different from treat training because instead of bribing your dog with food to do as you ask, you are building that relationship and making them work for your love and affection.
+It’s much different from treat training because you are building communication that asks them to work differently for your love and affection.

 Remember, this isn’t how it will be forever.
 My dog trainer told me it takes 2 weeks to create a new habit for a dog.
 If you can do this for 2 weeks, I’m confident you’ll see positive results.
+And, if you find your dog only responds to treats, that is perfectly okay.
+It just did not work for me.
 If you need help training your dog with other things like whining, digging holes or other dog training subjects be sure to check out these articles.